Are you a police officer? A private investigator? An investigative journalist?

 I love your work.
 Can I quote it, copy it, use it?

-Fair use is encouraged but if you use my work please mention that you found the information on my website.
-Use as credit: Defrosting Cold Cases, add the link, and use as author: Alice de Sturler.
+Fair use is encouraged but if you use my work mention it as your source and credit it as Defrosting Cold Cases, add the link, and use as author: Alice de Sturler.
 I do the same for you.

 As you can see at the bottom of all pages, all rights are reserved.
 Remember that if you use my photographs (especially the collages or grids) to include the credits as well.
 We regularly check the web using Copyscape and we will call you out on ‘unfair’ use.